-Additionally, on July 1, 2021, the Company recorded a liability in the amount of \$1,750 owed to Kanders & Company, Inc. ("Kanders & Company") in consideration of the significant support received by the Company from Kanders & Company in sourcing, structuring, performing due diligence and negotiating the Rhino-Rack Acquisition.
+As part of the Rhino-Rack Acquisition, on July 1, 2021, the Company recorded a liability in the amount of \$1,750 owed to Kanders & Company, Inc. ("Kanders & Company") in consideration of the significant support received by the Company from Kanders & Company in sourcing, structuring, performing due diligence and negotiating the Rhino-Rack Acquisition.
+This amount was paid during the three months ended September 30, 2021.
 Mr. Warren B. Kanders, the Company's Executive Chairman of the Board of Directors, is a member of the Board of Directors and sole stockholder of Kanders & Company.